-Jenkins hand-crafts ceramic pieces that are not confined to any definitions of what clay can and should do.
-Her artworks teeter on the edges of functionality, fragility and frivolity and often take on organic, malleable, and fluid forms.
-Things that are not traditionally made with the hard and fragile stoneware, such as ceramic hanging mobiles or bells, are frequent subjects in Jenkins’ practice — works that also create movement and sound.
+Jaime hand-builds pieces that are not confined to any definitions of what clay can and should do.
+Teetering on the edges of functionality and fragility, her works often take on organic and intricate forms.
+Things that are not traditionally made with the hard and fragile material, or that create movement and sound, such as chains or bells are frequent subjects in Jaime's practice.

-Jenkins has always been interested in making her own versions of things.
-Her first foray into ceramics was figurative (making animals and rocks), but then she turned to domestic ware —functional pieces which allowed her to develop her skills and process for making.
-From here, Jenkins turned back to making sculptures and used these two past phases to inform her contemporary work, an example being her star-shaped plinths and ceramic tapestries.
+Jaime's first foray into ceramics was figurative (making animals and rocks), but then she turned to domestic ware — functional pieces which allowed her to develop her skills and process for making.
+From here, Jaime turned back to making sculptures and used these two past phases to inform her contemporary work, an example being her slab-built pillars and fragile ceramic tapestries and chains.

 In early 2020 Jenkins exhibited Break a Fig as part of the ‘Fired Up: Festival of Ceramics’ with us at Jhana Millers Gallery.
 Other recent exhibitions of Jenkins’ work were at the Dowse Art Museum, Wellington (Dirty Ceramics, 2020), SPA_CE Gallery, Napier (on the verge of blue, 2019), Michael Lett and Ivan Anthony, Auckland (Gestamtkünstwerk, 2019), and Jhana Millers Gallery (Salt Pillars, 2019 and Summer Selection, 2020).

 Diploma of Visual Art, Toi Ohomai, Tauranga, New Zealand, 2011

 On the verge of Blue, Space Gallery, Napier